Postman-Student-Program/library-api-v2/README.md

 _Note1_: SQL keywords are case-insensitive. (`SELECT` = `select`)

-_Note2_: table and oclumn names should come in double quotes `""` (you don't actually need if table/column names are a single word, but keep for good practice)
+_Note2_: table and column names should come in double quotes `""` (you don't actually need if table/column names are a single lowercase word, but keep for good practice)

 _Note2_: strings must by marked with single quotes `''`.
 Ex: